dreamking60/d3-start-to-finish-leanpub/manuscript/20 PRACTICAL Add more circles.md

 </g>
 ```

-There’s three additional circles.
+There are three additional circles.
 Each circle also has a class attribute indicating which energy type it represents.

 ## Overview